8th Television Academy Honors

-The Television Academy announced this year's honorees for the Eighth Annual Television Academy Honors.
+The Television Academy announced this year's honorees for the 8th Television Academy Honors.
 For using the power of television to bring awareness to important social issues, this year's honorees include black-ish "Crime and Punishment", E:60 "Dream On: Stories of Boston's Strongest", The Normal Heart, Paycheck to Paycheck: The Life & Times of Katrina Gilbert, Transparent, and Virunga.

 All Television Academy Honors recipients will be officially presented and celebrated at an outdoor cocktail reception at the Montage Hotel at Beverly Hills on Wednesday, May 27, hosted by Emmy Award-winning actress Dana Delany.